Q: What type of institutions does COE accredit?

 Q: Does COE accredit distance education programs?

 A: As an institutional accreditor, COE accredits all of the postsecondary occupational programs its member institutions offer.
 When an institution receives candidate or accredited status by the Commission, it will also receive an official list of COE-approved programs.
 COE’s accreditation scope was expanded to include distance education programs in 2007.
-However, COE candidate and accredited institutions must certify that at least 25% of their annual FTE are derived from enrollments in traditional programs.
+However, COE candidate and accredited institutions must certify that at least 25% of their annual FTE are derived from enrollments in traditional (“brick and mortar”) programs.

 Q: Once my institution is accredited, what are COE’s requirements for changing the institution’s location, adding a new campus, adding new programs, changing the institution name, etc.?

 A: Changes in campus locations, the addition of new programs and locations, or changing the institution’s name or ownership structure are examples of institutional “substantive changes.”
 A substantive change is defined by COE as one which significantly alters an institution’s objective; scope; programs; location; standing with another nationally recognized accrediting agency or state or federal agency; financial stability; ownership; or control.